opentelekomcloud-docs/elastic-cloud-server/api-ref/source/openstack_nova_apis/key_and_password_management/creating_and_importing_an_ssh_key_pair.rst

 Function
 --------

-This API is used to create an SSH key pair or import a public key to generate a key pair.
+This xxxx API is used to create an SSH key pair or import a public key to generate a key pair.

 After a private SSH key is created, download the private key to a local directory.
 Then, you can use this private key to log in to the ECS.
 To ensure ECS security, the private key can be downloaded only once.
 Keep it secure.